-Alarm Host IP/Port: With a remote alarm host configured, the device will send the alarm event or exception message to the host when an alarm is triggered.
-The remote alarm host must have the client management system (CMS) software installed.

-The Alarm Host IP refers to the IP address of the remote PC on which the CMS software (e.g., iVMS-4200) is installed, and the Alarm Host Port (7200 by default) must be the same as the alarm monitoring port configured in the software.

-- Server Port: Server port (8000 by default) should be configured for remote client software access and its valid range is 2000 to 65535. - HTTP Port: HTTP port (80 by default) should be configured for remote web browser access. - Multicast IP: Multicast can be configured to enable live view for cameras that exceed the maximum number allowed through network.
-A multicast IP address covers Class-D IP ranging from 224.0.0.0 to 239.255.255.255 and it is recommended to use the IP address ranging from 239.252.0.0 to 239.255.255.255.

-When adding a device to the CMS software, the multicast address must be the same as that of the device.

-- RTSP Port: RTSP (Real Time Streaming Protocol) is a network control protocol designed for use in entertainment and communications systems to control streaming media servers.
-The port is 554 by default. - Enhanced SDK Service Port: The enhanced SDK service adopts TLS protocol over the SDK service that provides safer data transmission.
-The port is 8443 by default.
+- Alarm Host IP/Port: With a remote alarm host configured, the device will send the alarm event or exception message to the host when an alarm is triggered.
+The remote alarm host must have the client management system (CMS) software installed. - The Alarm Host IP refers to the IP address of the remote PC on which the CMS software (e.g., iVMS-4200) is installed, and the Alarm Host Port (7200 by default) must be the same as the alarm monitoring port configured in the software. - Server Port: Server port (8000 by default) should be configured for remote client software access and its valid range is 2000 to 65535. - HTTP Port: HTTP port (80 by default) should be configured for remote web browser access. - Multicast IP: Multicast can be configured to enable live view for cameras that exceed the maximum number allowed through network.
+A multicast IP address covers Class-D IP ranging from 224.0.0.0 to 239.255.255.255 and it is recommended to use the IP address ranging from 239.252.0.0 to 239.255.255.255. - When adding a device to the CMS software, the multicast address must be the same as that of the device. - RTSP Port: RTSP (Real Time Streaming Protocol) is a network control protocol designed for use in entertainment and communications systems to control streaming media servers.
+The port is 554 by default.

-Figure 14-8 Port Settings
+Figure 16-11 Port Settings

-Chapter 15 Hot Spare Device Backup
+Chapter 17 Hot Spare Device Backup